Top 10 Ancient Chinese Weapons

 #8.
 Gun 棍

 Though just a simple staff, the Gun was one of the Four Major Weapons in ancient China.
 It was usually made from bamboo and mainly used for self-defense.
 The Gun was rarely used by the Chinese army, and its most common usage is to train new recruits.
-The army favored bladed weapons as they were more durable and sharper.
+The army favored bladed weapons as they were more durable.

 #9.
-Fu
+Fu 斧

 The Fu, Chinese name for the axe, was usually held by imperial guards, rather than common soldiers.
 The Fu was characterized by large blade that was often carved with a image of a powerful animal.
 Fu is similar to another Chinese weapon Yue, but is much smaller and lighter and has more practical applications.